Table of Contents[Hide][Show]

 If there isn’t enough insulin, or it isn’t working properly, sugar will build up in the bloodstream – or in other words, you’ll end up with high blood sugar.

-With type 2 diabetes, insulin metabolism is altered.
+With type 2 diabetes and prediabetes, insulin metabolism is altered.

 - Does not accurately recognize elevated glucose, OR

-- Is not producing enough insulin–what often happens is that poor glucose control causes an INCREASED production of insulin (hyperinsulinemia), which eventually leads to the beta cells (cells that make insulin) burning out and dying, OR
+- Is not producing enough insulin – poor glucose control causes an INCREASED production of insulin (hyperinsulinemia), which eventually leads to the beta cells (cells that make insulin) burning out and dying, OR

 - (Most commonly) Cells become resistant to insulin, otherwise known as insulin resistance.